Price signal: Value

 A long thread in economics (from Aristotle to classical economics to the present) distinguishes between exchange value, use value, price, and (sometimes) intrinsic value.
 It is frequently argued that the connection between price and other types of value is not as direct as suggested in the theory of price signals, other considerations playing a part.

 Speculation

 Financial speculation, particularly buying or selling assets with borrowed money, can move prices away from their economic fundamentals.
 Credit bubbles can sometimes distort the price signal mechanism, causing large-scale malinvestment and financial crises.
-Adherents of the Austrian economics attribute this phenomenon to the interference of central bankers, which they propose to eliminate by introducing full-reserve banking.
+Adherents of the Austrian school of economics attribute this phenomenon to the interference of central bankers, which they propose to eliminate by introducing full-reserve banking.
 By contrast, post-Keynesian economists such as Hyman Minsky have described it as a fundamental flaw of capitalism, corrected by financial regulation.
-Both schools have been the subject of renewed attention in the Western world since the financial crisis of 2007–2010.
+Both schools have been the subject of renewed attention in the Western world since the 2008 financial crisis.